ReSurfEMG/learning/best_practices.md

                       \/
                        |

 And eventually you live in a forest.
 If you want to go backwards, how?
 Half of backwards was on one branch and half was on another at best.
-More likely, you now have hundreds of vaired branches that all have part of your history.
+More likely, you now have hundreds of varied branches that all have part of your history.
 Good luck rewinding.
 You should have used rebase.
 Keep the trees in the forest and out of our code.